Checking and savings smarts: Make your accounts work harder for you

 Some savings accounts offer a small financial return in exchange for keeping your money in that account.
 This return (a.k.a., interest) gets calculated as a percentage of the balance you maintain in the account.

 The percentage varies depending on the type of account you hold.
-Other “interest-bearing” financial tools, such as certificates of deposit (CDs,) offer potentially higher returns.
-But these accounts also charge fees for early withdrawal.
+Other “interest-bearing” financial tools, such as a certificate of deposit (CD) or money market account offer potentially higher returns.
+But some of these accounts may also charge for early withdrawal.

 So a savings account gives you the best of both worlds: You get a small return on your investment.
 You also have the flexibility to make withdrawals or transfers.